reqica7/poviocoin/README.md

 $ ganache-cli
 ```

-Since the contracts folder and migration will be on the repo
-We don't need to run command `truffle init` otherwise you have to
+Since the contracts folder and migration will be on the repo we don't need to run command `truffle init` otherwise you have to

 To compile contract run command : `truffle compile`

 To build the contract run command : `truffle migrate`

-To run the server run command :
+To start the server run command :
 ```bash
 # local development in watch mode
 $ npm run start